-a and -r has been extended,

 what a numerical difference is.

-That is why I decided to implement Numdiff.
+These are the reasons why I decided to implement Numdiff.

-In writing this program I was inspired by ndiff,
+In writing this program I was inspired by ndiff

 a GPL'ed software by Nelson H. F. Beebe of the Salt Lake City